hrzmillioner/javagram-bot/README.md

 #### Credits
 Bot uses [this Java client](https://github.com/brunocvcunha/instagram4j) as main source and it is based on this source code.
-I decided to fork this repository and fix all main issues like
+I decided to fork this repository and fix all main issues and add featutres just for fun. 🤠